Frequently asked questions

 How does Old Mutual ensure that, wherever it operates, the human rights of employees are respected?

-Our governance standards apply across the Group, no matter what country our employees are in.
-We meet all legislative requirements placed upon us and work with employees across the Group to set up systems and processes that address any local issues.
-A formal process has been formulated by which employees can raise any concerns they might have and, should they not want to make use of this process, an anonymous external route is also available to them.
+Our governance standards apply across our businesses, no matter what country our employees are in.
+We meet all legislative requirements placed upon us and work with all our employees to set up systems and processes that address any local issues.
+A formal process is in place by which employees can raise any concerns they might have and, should they not want to make use of this process, an anonymous external route is also available to them.

 We recognise that we work in some countries that may be considered risk areas, for example Zimbabwe and Colombia.
 These businesses have been operational for many years and have well-established processes.
 We have many customers and employees in these countries and continue to support them.